smartcontractkit/chainlink/crib/README.md

 # Grafana dashboard

-We are using [Grabana](https://github.com/K-Phoen/grabana) lib to create dashboards programmatically
+We use the [Grabana](https://github.com/K-Phoen/grabana) library to create dashboards programmatically.

-You can also select dashboard platform in `INFRA_PLATFORM` either `kubernetes` or `docker`

-You can select the dashboard panels with `PANELS_INCLUDED` which is a list of panel names separated by comma If you don't specify it will include core panels by default
+## Dashboard Platform Configuration
+Dashboard platform selection can be done with `INFRA_PLATFORM` environment variable.

+The available options are:
+  - `kubernetes`
+  - `docker`

+## Panel Selection
+Non-default panel selection can be done with `PANELS_INCLUDED` environment variable.

+A comma-separated list of panel names can be provided to include only those panels in the dashboard.

+## Dashboard Deployment
 ```
 export LOKI_TENANT_ID=promtail
 export LOKI_URL=...